Florestine Perrault Collins

-Florestine Perrault Collins (January 20, 1895 – April 4, 1988) was an American professional photographer from New Orleans.
-Collins is noted for having created photographs of African-American clients that "reflected pride, sophistication, and dignity" instead of racial stereotypes.
+Florestine Perrault Collins (January 20, 1895 – April 4, 1988) was an American professional photographer from New Orleans, Louisiana.
+Collins was known for operating a successful portrait studio in New Orleans that primarily served African American families during the Jim Crow era.
+She is noted for having created photographs of African-American clients that "reflected pride, sophistication, and dignity" instead of racial stereotypes.
+She is considered one of the few documented Black women photographers working in the early twentieth century.